-- This program is mainly for those who are incapable of paying their tax bill in full.
-For those who can pay their tax bill in installment payments, they typically will not qualify for an offer in compromise.
+- This program is mainly for those who are incapable of paying their tax bill in full because they lack a steady income stream and have little to no equity in their assets.
+Those who can pay their tax bill in installment payments typically will not qualify for an offer in compromise.

 - A taxpayer must have filed all of their taxes to qualify.
 After all, how will the federal government know you can't pay if they don't know the amount you owe?

-- Some sort of payment may be required upfront for you to even apply.
-This can include paying the current quarter’s tax liability.
+- Some payment may be required upfront for you even to apply.
+This can include paying the current quarter's tax liability.

 - Reasonable collection potential (RCP), or your ability to pay your tax liabilities, must be calculated.
 This can include all of your assets, including cash on hand, property owned, and even cars.
-Furthermore, often future income is taken into account as well, minus the cost of living in your area.
+Furthermore, future income is often taken into account, minus the cost of living in your area.

 - An offer in compromise should be one of your last resorts to settle your tax bill.
 This is not an easy program to qualify for.
 Proof of your income can take months to approve, with some cases, such as with a business, requiring you to submit boxes of documentation.

 - The decision is subjective.
 The federal government has no legal obligation to compromise or settle with you at all.

 - Submitting to this program will bring IRS scrutiny, much more so than if you apply for an installment payment plan.

 - Because the IRS now knows your entire financial situation, the IRS now has all the information it needs to accelerate collection efforts against you.